brightcove/brightcove-player-sdk-ios/README.md

 With the method set to “None”, iOS will maintain full control of the forward buffer size, as is done on iOS 9 and earlier.

-Implementing Your Own Buffer Method
+Implementing Your Own Buffer Optimization Method
 -----
 If you want to set your own buffer size for playback, first turn off buffer optimization as described in the previous section.
 Then, you can implement the following `BCOVPlaybackController` delegate method: